Force Protection, Inc.: Company

 The company traces its roots to Sonic Jet Performance, Inc., a California speed boat company founded in 1997.
 When the boat business hit tough times after the September 11 attacks, a new investor, Frank Kavanaugh, stepped in and looked to alter the direction of the business.
 Kavanaugh financed and secured the rights to a new line of products in support of the company's Mission to Protect and Save Lives.
 Around that time, the team identified an insolvent company in South Carolina called Technical Solutions, building a prototype of a mine-resistant vehicle the 'Buffalo' and attempting to build a smaller vehicle the Cougar/Tempest MRAP (Mine Resistant Ambush Protected).
 Technical Solutions was struggling and required a new strategy and additional resources.
 The products were designed using commercial components, and utilized a strategy to allow them to be rapidly rebuilt in the field.

-Kavanaugh, the company chairman and largest investor, rebranded the company as 'Force Protection', and added rapid design capability, a focus on product quality, large scale production, and technical talent including the addition of Dr. Vernon Joynt, an internationally recognized blast expert.
-Over a 3-year period, the new management team retooled the vehicles and developed the production capability of the business to almost $1.3 billion in annual sales - by integrating high-quality US automotive components with an innovative and effective blast resistant chassis.
+Kavanaugh, the company chairman and largest investor, rebranded the company as Force Protection and expanded its engineering and manufacturing capabilities, including hiring Dr. Vernon Joynt, a blast protection expert.
+Over a three-year period, the company modified its vehicle designs and increased production capacity, using commercially available U.S. automotive components and a blast-resistant chassis design.
+Annual sales alter approach $1.3 billion.

 The heavily armored trucks featured a V-hull design that deflected underbody blasts away from the passenger compartment, and with Joynt's expertise the products were enhanced to address side-blast from IEDs (Improvised Explosive Devices) that had become a primary cause of injury and death for soldiers in Iraq and Afghanistan.
 The base designs secured from Mechem (South African government) resulted in two U.S. models: the Buffalo, a huge, mine-clearing truck, and the Cougar, which was smaller and more versatile, and through the company's research and development efforts with Joynt several innovations and improvements such as the Cheetah, and spaced armor.

 Force Protection initially struggled with its first small MRAP contracts in 2002 through 2005.
 At first the company had less than a dozen people on its early production line.
 At times the prototype approach took five weeks to build one Cougar.
 The United States Department of Defense fined Force Protection more than $1.5 million for initial delivery delays.
 Kavanaugh focused on moving from a prototype production environment to sustainable volume production methods.